 Dutch measures against coronavirus: basic rules for everyone

-We can only get the virus under control if everyone follows the basic rules about hygiene, keeping a distance from others and avoiding busy places.
+We will only get the virus under control if everyone keeps to the basic rules:

 Basic rules for everyone

 The advice is still to work from home, unless this is impossible.
 Where working from home is not possible, employers will stagger working hours.
 Avoid peak hours.
 An organisation or business can be closed down for 14 days if contract tracing by the Municipal Health Service (GGD) shows that an infection occurred there.

 - Wash your hands with soap and water for 20 seconds, then dry them thoroughly.

 - Wash your hands before you go out, when you return home, after blowing your nose and of course before meals and after going to the toilet.

 - Cough and sneeze into your elbow.